oscar6654/spree_user_groups/README.md

 SpreeUserGroups
 ===============

-Introduces user groups and calculator to add adjustment for specified user group.
+Introduces user groups and calculator to add adjustment for specified user group.This version support spree 3.1.

 Installation